ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 Describe the main electrical connections.

 **Response:**
-`The ESP32 is connected to the motor driver (L298N) using four GPIO pins (18,19; 22,23) to control motor direction (IN1, IN2, IN3, IN4).
-Two PWM-capable pins (ENA and ENB; 25 and 26) are connected to control the speed of each motor.

-The motors are connected to the output terminals of the motor driver.
-The motor driver is powered directly by the battery pack (higher voltage), while the ESP32 receives regulated 5V from the buck converter.

-All components share a common ground to ensure stable operation.
-The projector and camera are connected to the laptop, which handles tracking and game logic separately.`
+## 8.2 Wiring Plan

+The main controller (Vicharak Shrike Lite ) is connected to two touch sensors using digital input pins.
+TOUCH_A is connected to pin 14 and TOUCH_B is connected to pin 19.
+These sensors are used by Player 1 of each team to enter Morse code using short and long touches.

+The output system is connected through multiple GPIO pins.
+Yellow LEDs (YELLOW_A on pin 15 and YELLOW_B on pin 20) are used to display Morse code signals visually.
+Buzzers (BUZZER_A on pin 16 and BUZZER_B on pin 21) are used to produce sound signals for dot and dash representation.

+For result indication, GREEN_A (pin 17) and GREEN_B (pin 22) are used to show correct answers, while RED_A (pin 18) and RED_B (pin 26) are used to indicate wrong answers.
+All components are connected with a common ground to ensure stable operation and avoid signal issues.

 ## 8.3 Circuit Diagram